wolfenfeld/Palant-ri/_featured_categories/get_started.md

 menu: true
 order: 1
 ---
-After installing the we would like to get started.
+After installing the we would like to get started. yeah